- What is Stat-JR?

 See here for details of all future (and past) workshops and courses using Stat-JR.

-The development of Stat-JR was a collaborative project, funded by the ESRC, between the Universities of Bristol and Southampton.
+The development of Stat-JR was a collaborative project, largely funded by the ESRC, between the Universities of Bristol and Southampton.

 Stat-JR has been designed to cater for a wide range of users: from the novice statistical practitioner to the statistical guru and algorithm developer.

-For example, its TREE and DEEP interfaces are designed to be accessible, with the former a universal hub which can communicate with a wide range of other statistical software packages (and also Stat-JR's own statistical engines).
+For example, its TREE, DEEP and LEAF interfaces are designed to be accessible, with the former a universal hub which can communicate with a wide range of other statistical software packages (and also Stat-JR's own statistical engines).
 So users don't have to learn the nuts and bolts of each piece of software which may contain functions useful to them, however (and importantly), when Stat-JR fits a model (or plots a chart, produces a table, etc) it returns a variety of resources which can be used as tools to help learn about the statistical methods they are using, and their implementation in a number of different software packages.

 The DEEP interface, on the other hand, allows users to read interactive eBooks which exploit Stat-JR's statistical functionality.
 This opens the door for eBook authors to create valuable teaching resources: eBooks which introduce statistical methodologies, and so on.
 It also allows for the creation of transparent reports, in which analyses are embedded, interactive and accessible.